Executive Summary

 An investing framework that is inclusive and practical

-The first step is to broaden the universe of companies that can qualify for the transition finance to include brown-to-green or brown to less-brown companies which are committed to emissions reductions and are progressing towards best-practice climate targets.
+The first step is to broaden the universe of companies that can qualify for the transition finance to include brown-to-green or brown to less-brown6 companies which are committed to emissions reductions and are progressing towards best-practice climate targets.
 There is also the need to be flexible and differentiate between emerging and developed markets.
 Applying the same standards and thresholds to both despite their different circumstances and challenges creates a barrier to invest in the transition and is not in line with the principles of the ‘common but differentiated responsibilities’ of the Paris Agreement.

 Our Composite Transition framework proposes to identify companies that are already aligned or making credible progress in aligning their business activities according to these criteria: